Unforgettable stories and memories, through audio, video, documents and much more.

 Listen to i Genesis live at the Philharmonic Hall in New York:

-We find an improvised solution and, that evening, we do the concert at the least worst.
-It seems that the audience does not notice anything strange, but despite the fact that the five of us are synchronized telepathically, for Genesis the concert is a mess.
-We get off the stage, take the lift to the dressing rooms and the air is green with anger.
-Even years later, just naming that first concert in New York makes us all agitated and brings back horrible memories. "
+We find an improvised solution and, that evening, we play the concert at the least worst possible way.
+The audience doesn't seem to notice anything strange, but even though the five of us are telepathically synchronized, for Genesis the concert is a mess.
+We get off the stage, take the elevator to the dressing rooms and the air is green with anger.
+Even years later, just naming that first concert in New York puts us all on edge and brings back horrible memories. "

 A first stage in the United States that was not particularly successful, perhaps due to the unripe times and the notoriety of the band that is still scarce overseas, despite the expensive promotional campaign organized by the Charisma's US branch, Buddah Records.
 The technical problems certainly had great importance.
 Again Mike:

-"The Rickenbacker bass I played made a hideous buzz: I didn't hear a note all evening.
-The others also felt nothing and the feeling was that we were throwing away an opportunity. (...)
-Immediately after the show I threw it to the ground my bass in an attack of anger, cursing and cursing. "
+"The Rickenbacker bass I was playing emitted a hideous hum: I didn't hear a note all evening.
+The others didn't hear anything either and the feeling was that we were throwing away an opportunity. (...)
+Immediately after the show I hurled to the ground my bass in a fit of rage, cursing and cursing. "

 An experience that is repeated ai early March, with some dates in the USA and Canada, this time with more success.